fkyprianou/deved-platform/content/blog/en/10-useful-chatgpt-prompts-for-developers.md

 ---
 ## Introduction

 Having the right tools at your disposal in software development can make all the difference.
-Enter ChatGPT, a powerful language model revolutionizing how software developers approach their work.
+Enter [ChatGPT](https://openai.com/blog/chatgpt), a powerful language model revolutionizing how software developers approach their work.
 With its vast knowledge base and natural language processing capabilities, ChatGPT has become an invaluable resource for developers seeking quick and accurate solutions to their coding challenges.
 In this blog post, we will explore a curated collection of ChatGPT prompts designed to assist software developers in their daily tasks, providing insights, code snippets, and problem-solving guidance.
 Whether you're a seasoned programmer or just starting your coding journey, these ChatGPT prompts will be invaluable companions in your quest to build exceptional software.

 ## Getting Started

-**\#1** Learn and verify Linux commands without risking any damage to your system.
+**\#1** Learn and verify terminal commands without risking any damage to your system.
 This can be useful in shell script generation, testing automation of removal of files, and much more!

 **Prompt ([Author Credit](https://github.com/f)):** I want you to act as a linux terminal.
 I will type commands and you will reply with what the terminal should show.
 I want you to only reply with the terminal output inside one unique code block, and nothing else. do not write explanations. do not type commands unless I instruct you to do so.
 When I need to tell you something in English, I will do so by putting text inside curly brackets {like this}.
 My first command is pwd.

 ![Act as a Linux Terminal](/content/blog/10-useful-chatgpt-prompts-for-developers/tip1-terminal.png "Act as a Linux Terminal")

+**Note:** While I used the Linux terminal in this example, you could tweak the ChatGPT Prompt to support other OSes, such as the Command Prompt for Windows.

 **\#2** Use ChatGPT as a JavaScript console to test in a "clean" environment.

 **Prompt ([Author Credit](https://github.com/omerimzali)):** I want you to act as a javascript console.
 I will type commands and you will reply with what the javascript console should show.
 I want you to only reply with the terminal output inside one unique code block, and nothing else. do not write explanations. do not type commands unless I instruct you to do so. when I need to tell you something in english, I will do so by putting text inside curly brackets {like this}.
 My first command is console.log("Hello World");